 If you have a compromised immune system, it is best to stay at home as much as possible.
 This includes working from home when you can.
 If you work for an essential service, contact your employer for advice about your situation.

 Going to school

-It is important that you communicate with your school if you choose to keep your child at home, either due to concerns about COVID-19 or if your child is ill for any other reason.
-When you contact the school with this information you may also wish to discuss any support you may need to assist you with your child’s learning at home.
+Communicate with your school if you choose to keep your child at home, either due to concerns about COVID-19 or if your child is ill for any other reason.
+You may also wish to discuss any support you may need to assist you with your child’s learning at home.

 Parents and carers of students with health support needs are encouraged to speak to their doctor when deciding if their child should go to school.

-- Connect with someone via phone, email or social media.
+- connecting with someone via phone, email or social media

-- Pick up groceries or prescriptions and drop them off at their home.
+- picking up groceries or prescriptions and drop them off at their home

-- Use Queensland Health’s Kindness cards (PDF).
+- using Queensland Health’s Kindness cards.
 Print them out and slip it into someone’s letterbox.